 Field types are different ways to collect information when you build a form, for example, using a toggle for a yes/no question or a dropdown to select materials being used during an inspection or survey.

-Field | Description | Example |
+Field | Description | Example | Job sheets table filter |

-New Section | Organise your forms by section to make it easier and more efficient for your operatives to navigate the form on site | For fire doors, sections can be used to break down the exact area of the door where work is being carried out, e.g. hinges or frames |
+New Section | Organise your form by section to make it easier for operatives to find what they need on site. | For fire doors, sections can show exactly where work’s being done—like hinges or frames. |

-Text | Single or multi-line text option for shorter or longer descriptions | Can be used for descriptive information and comments about the work carried out |
+Text | Use single or multi-line text for short notes or longer descriptions. | Add comments or details about the work carried out. |

-Yes/No | A toggle to select either yes or no | If remedial work needs to be carried out |
+Yes/No | A quick toggle to choose yes or no. | Use for remedial work questions. | ✅ |